ofenerci/HPSC-Fall-2013/lab/lab-05-openmp/README.md

 #Lab 05: OpenMP

+## In lab exercise

+### hello_world.c

+Write a program that prints the following output
+Total number of tasks: #
+Hello world from taks: #

+Can you also make it so that it also works with a non-openmp compiler

+### Bug 1-4

+Download the code and fix the bugs.
+Bug2 gives you a run-time bug.

+## Homework to turn in

 __DUE: October 1st, 2013__

 This assignment *should* be quick.
 We will do more with OpenMP in the next few weeks as we talk more about parallelism.